-We love plants.
-We find ourselves asking “Why so many species?
-Do diverse communities function better?
-Can we reconstruct diverse plant communities and learn something along the way?”
-Given these ruminations, our research focuses on applied and theoretical questions in restoration and community ecology.
-We study Australian plant communities, both human-impacted and natural, to better understand the processes that maintain diversity and ecosystem function.
-Our scale of focus varies from sub-metre (e.g. herbaceous plant competition) to bioregional (e.g. macro-ecological models) and we work in a range of systems including coastal sand dunes, Brigalow forests, subtropical rainforests, York gum woodlands and restoration plantings.
+We love plants and the communities they form.
+We find ourselves asking “How do so many species grow together?
+Why doesn’t one species prevail over all others?”
+Given these ruminations, our research focuses on applied and theoretical questions in community and restoration ecology.
+We mostly study Australian plant communities to better understand the processes that maintain diversity and ecosystem function.
+Our scale of focus varies from sub-metre to bioregional and we work in a range of systems including coastal sand dunes, brigalow forests, subtropical rainforests, York gum woodlands and restoration plantings.